by Andrea M. Darcy

 In other words, your rational skills might solve how to handle your car breaking down on the highway, but can’t solve your heart breaking down after a relationship falls apart.
 When it comes to mental and emotional suffering, a new approach is needed.

-Acceptance and commitment therapy is part of what is called the “third wave” of cognitive behaviour therapies which include dialectical behavioural therapy, mindfulness-based cognitive therapy, and then the very popular cognitive behavioural therapy (CBT).
+Acceptance and commitment therapy is part of what is called the “third wave” of cognitive behaviour therapies.
+This ‘wave’ includes dialectical behavioural therapy (DBT), mindfulness-based cognitive therapy (MBCT), and then the very popular cognitive behavioural therapy (CBT).

 How is ACT different than CBT?